iobroker-community-adapters/ioBroker.nuki-extended/README.md

     "success": true
     }
    ```
-4. Use the generated token in the Nuki2 adapter.
+4. Use the generated token in the nuki-extended adapter.

 ### Manually set callback (optionally)
 If the callback function is being used, the adapter will automatically set the callback on the Nuki bridge when the instance is being saved.
 Respective Nuki states ([see below](#locks-with-nuki-bridge-api)) will be kept up-to-date by the Nuki bridge while callback is activated.